 The default join type can be overriden using join_default_strictness setting.

-Also the behavior of ClickHouse server for
+The behavior of ClickHouse server for

 ANY JOIN operations depends on the any_join_distinct_right_table_keys setting.